Yas7777/Netflix-Viewing-Activity/Readme.md

 **My Netflix Viewing Activity Visualization Project**

-I was interested to see my Netflix activity since I have been using Netflix for over six years.
+I was interested to see my Netflix viewing activity since I have been using Netflix for over six years.
-The entire project used libraries that included pandas, matplotlib, and seaborn.
-Python 3 was the programming language used for this project.
+The entire project used pandas, matplotlib, and seaborn.

 1 – Grouped Bar Graph by Profile